 Did you know that there are substitutes for eggs?!

 As a general rule, the fewer eggs a recipe calls for, the easier they will be to substitute.
-So, if a recipe calls for one egg, using an egg substitute will work much better than in a recipe that requires three or four eggs.
+So, if a recipe calls for one egg, using one of the egg substitutes will work much better than in a recipe that requires three or four eggs.
 Make sure you are aware that using bananas etc could change the taste a little depending on the recipe.

 1. Bananas or Applesauce as a sub~